Chair, Associate Professor Kenneth Chase

 COMM 473.
 Acting II.
 An application of developing acting skills to a series of exercises, monologues and scenes.
 Prerequisites: COMM 271, 273, or permission of instructor.
 May be repeated as Acting II: Shakespeare.

 COMM 474.
 Special Topics in Theater.
 An advanced study of such topics as Theories of Contemporary Theater, Advanced Production, and Theater and Culture.
-Prerequisites: COMM 271 or permission of instructor.
+Prerequisite: COMM 271 or permission of instructor.
 Course may be repeated for separate topics.
 (2-4)

 COMM 494.
 Senior Seminar.
 An overview and integration of ethical perspectives as students consider the role of responsible communication in contemporary society.
 Development of the portfolio assessment is included.
-Prerequisites: COMM major with Senior standing.
+Prerequisite: COMM major with Senior standing.
 (2)

 COMM 495.
 Independent Study.
 An investigation of current issues and developments in a specialized area of communication.
 Prerequisites: two appropriate Communication courses and permission of a professor.
 (1-4)